 Students shall be regularly informed regarding their progress in the program.
-Students shall be given formal evaluation on their progress at specified intervals throughout the program, within any given unit, segment, rotation, etc., of a planned learning experience
+Students shall be given formal evaluation on their progress at specified intervals throughout the program, within any given unit, segment, rotation, etc., of a planned learning experience.

-13. The tuition for the program is \$8000.00.
+The tuition for the program is \$8000.00.
 A 10% (\$800.00) non-refundable tuition is required upon acceptance to the internship program to secure the student's position.
 The rest of the tuition is due during the first week of the program.
 Financial aid in the form of student loans is available.
-If the student is unable to pay tuition in full, it can be paid in three installments of \$1950 plus a \$75 processing fee.
-The schedule for the payment is as follows: \$1950 (plus \$75 processing fee) is due the first week of September, \$1950 (plus \$75 processing fee) is due the second week of December, and \$1950 (plus \$75 processing fee) is due the second week of March.
+If the student is unable to pay tuition in full, it can be paid in three installments of \$2400.
+The schedule for the payment is as follows: \$2400 is due the first week of September, \$2400 is due the second week of December, and \$2400 is due the second week of March.
 If a payment is not received by the end of allotted week, the student will not be scheduled to continue the program, and any further delay in payment may lead to dismissal of the student from the program.
 A verification statement regarding the completion of the internship program will not be issued until all fees are paid within 6 weeks of graduation.
 Tuition is non-refundable.
 If interns are dismissed from the program due to inappropriate behavior, any tuition paid will not be refunded and the unpaid balance is due within 30 days of dismissal.

 Immunization Policy: Most rotation sites require proof of immunizations.
 The interns are responsible for providing proof of immunization status of Chicken Pox, proof of 2 MMRs (if birth date is after 12/31/56) or immunity to Rubella and Rubella, and proof of a TB skin test done within the one month prior to start of the program.
-Some of the rotation sites require immunization of Hepatitis B and may also require you to repeat the TB skin test.
+Some of the rotation sites require immunization for Hepatitis B, influenza and other sites may also require you to repeat the TB skin test.